auzhangLABS/c4_deployment5.1/README.md

 # Deployment 5.1 Documentation

 ## Purpose:
 This deployment is a continuation of deployment 5.
 To view deployment 5 click [here!](https://github.com/auzhangLABS/c4_deployment-5).
 The purpose of this deployment is to utilize Jenkins agents.
 Why Jenkins Agents: Using Jenkins agents would add an additional layer of security ensuring the Jenkins master remains uncompromised from potentials.
-Additionally, this allows Jenkins to distribute the loads effectively to their agents, reducing build times and making it scaleable.
+Additionally, this allows Jenkins to distribute the loads effectively to their agents, reducing build times and making it scalable.

 ## Steps:
 We utilized Terraform to create our AWS cloud infrastructure.
 To see the terraform file, click [here!](https://github.com/auzhangLABS/c4_deployment5.1/blob/temp/main.tf) Here is a diagram of what it created.